 July/August: The City sends an Expression of Interest (EOI) package containing estimated costs for the upgrades to decorative street lighting to registered property owners.
 The package includes a form with a yes or no indication for responses.

-September: Responses are required by September 1 from a sample size of at least 20% of neighbourhood property owners to demonstrate community support for the decorative option.
+September: Responses are required in September from a sample size of at least 20% of neighbourhood property owners to demonstrate community support for the decorative option.

 November/December: The City validates the signatures and assesses whether the Local Improvement will proceed.

 If 50% +1 of the responses are in support (yes), the local improvement process will proceed.